coinxp/cxptoken/README.md

 You'll need a copy of the [openzeppelin-solidity](https://github.com/OpenZeppelin/openzeppelin-solidity.git) repository.

-Clone it to a folder called `openzeppelin-solidity` which is a sibling of `CpuCoin`.
+Clone it to a folder called `openzeppelin-solidity` which is a sibling of `CxpCoin`.

 ### Installing

-After you've pulled the code, open a command prompt in `CpuCoin` and install the required node modules.
+After you've pulled the code, open a command prompt in `CxpCoin` and install the required node modules.

 First, install NPM (if you haven't already)

 ```
-cd CpuCoin
+cd CxpCoin
 npm install npm -g
 ```